akcio2023/akcio/README.md

 ---

 ## Notice
-Akcio is a project developed by Zilliz.
-All rights reserved.
+Akcio is a project developed by Zilliz, All rights reserved.

 By using our project or any part of our project, you agree to the [Terms of Service](./ToS.md).